New England Journal of Medicine August 31, 2017

 Progression-free survival

-Key result: Brigatinib demonstrated superior progression-free survival compared to Crizotinib, with improved systemic and intracranial efficacy.
+Key result: Alectinib demonstrated superior progression-free survival and a favorable safety profile compared to crizotinib.

 Tailored to your role